Sustainability and Climate Action Plan (S/CAP)

 Palo Alto's goal is to reduce our greenhouse gas emissions 80 percent below 1990 levels by 2030.

 Palo Alto has long been a leader in sustainability, making impressive progress towards reducing its carbon impacts, greenhouse gas (GHG) emissions, and resource consumption.
 In 2019, Palo Alto reduced GHG emissions an estimated 38.2 percent* from the 1990 baseline, despite a population increase of 23.6 percent during that same time period.
 This equates to 7 metric tons of carbon dioxide equivalent (MT CO2e) per Palo Alto resident in 2019 compared to 14 MT CO2e per Palo Alto resident in 1990.
-The California Air Resources Board 2017 Scoping Plan Update recommends local government goals of 6 MT C02e per capita by 2030.
+The California Air Resources Board 2017 Scoping Plan Update recommends local government goals of 6 MT CO2e per capita by 2030 and 2 MT CO2e per capita by 2050.
+The full 2019 GHG Inventory can be found in Staff Report 12009(PDF, 1MB).

 (*In order to comply with the latest GHG inventory methodology, additional emissions sources were added to the 2019 GHG inventory that were not included previously.
 For a more direct comparison to 1990 levels, if we exclude these additional emissions sources the 2019 GHG reductions would be 41.2% or 6.7 MT CO2e per Palo Alto resident.)